trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 ((∧ P Q) 5) ≞ <0 1>
 ```

-we can then infer the truth value of `(∧ P Q)` empirically, which
+Meaning they all evaluate to false.
+We can then infer the truth value
-gives us
+of `(∧ P Q)` empirically using induction, which gives us

 ```
 (∧ P Q) ≞ <0 0.86>
 ```

-The difference between `<0 0.86>` and `<0.25 0.6>` is once again the
+The difference between `<0 0.86>` and `<0.25 0.6>` is once again a
-surprisingness.
+possible measure of surprisingness.

 ## Surprisingness as the Difference between Truth Values

 In general we could consider that the surprisingness of something is
 the difference in truth values obtained between different reasoning
-paths, although in practice we will probably want to restrict this to
+paths, although in practice it is useful to restrict this to the
-the difference between a truth value obtained empirically and a truth
+difference between a truth value obtained empirically and a truth
 value obtained non-empirically.
 This specific way of measuring
-surprisingness has a practical advantage, if there is an important
+surprisingness has a practical advantage.
+If there is an important
 difference between a truth value obtained empirically and
 non-empirically, it indicates that the world is not completely
 understood, and therefore surprising patterns must be given extra
 attention (have for instance long term importance) because they carry
-information that cannot be derived from existing knowledge, other than
+information that could not be derived from existing knowledge.
-empirically.

 For instance, reusing the example of `P` and `Q` above, let us assume
 that the system has a prior knowledge that `P` and `Q` are dissimilar